b-forster/algorithms/README.md

-# algorithms
+# Algorithm solutions

-Data structure and algorithm practice
+Data structure and algorithm solutions in Ruby.